marsbroshok/mlops-labs/lab-22-tfx-pipeline/README.md

 ## Lab Exercises

-During this lab, you will mostly work in a JupyterLab terminal.
+You will use a JupyterLab terminal terminal as the primary interface during the lab.
 Before proceeding with the lab exercises configure a set of environment variables that reflect your lab environment.
 If you used the default settings during the environment setup you don't need to modify the below commands.
 If you provided custom values for PREFIX, REGION, ZONE, or NAMESPACE update the commands accordingly:
 ```
 export PROJECT_ID=$(gcloud config get-value core/project)
 export PREFIX=$PROJECT_ID